2teez/assertions/README.md

 ### asserts(value: Any) -> bool

     Check if the value passed is True. it is diffrent to the core `assert`.
     It returns True or False.
 No exception is returned.

-    '''
+    E.g:
+    ```
     >>> asserts(True)
     True